jfmario/drill/contrib/storage-splunk/README.md

 ## Understanding Drill's Data Model with Splunk
 Drill treats Splunk indexes as tables.
 Splunk's access model does not restrict to the catalog, but does restrict access to the actual data.
 It is therefore possible that you can see the names of indexes to which you do not have access.
+You can view the list of available indexes with a `SHOW TABLES IN splunk` query.

 ```
 apache drill> SHOW TABLES IN splunk;